Mayur1011/React/Notes/Notes.md

 States in the component changes over time.
 The changes in the state can be done by a user or can be a system event.
 A state represents the component's local state or information.
 We can only modify the state inside that compenent

+**React Optimization**
+We use React.memo to wrap a component from preventing unnecessary re-rendering.
+Before re-rendering, we just check the props and compare it to previous props if thier are any changes in props then only we will re-render the current component(component which is wrapped with React.memo).
+JavaScript has 2 types of data type, **primitive and reference**.
+React.memo can be used only for primitive data types.

+For reference datatypes like arrays, functions and object we use a hook known ass useCallback()

 > <font size ="6">useState()</font>

 > Syntax :- const[current_state, stateUpdateFunction] = useState(default_value / initial_State);